animal-crossing-music-extension/ac-music-extension/README.md

 6. Profit!

 ### Resources
-The upcoming `4.0` version of the extension introduces a long-needed change: music is now played remotely! 🎉
+The `4.0` version of the extension introduces a long-needed change: music is now played remotely! 🎉

 The extension no longer contains music files, and the source code does not depend on resources hosted elsewhere.

-Thanks to this change, the size of the extension has shrink from `436MB` to only `4,1MB`.
-That's a 99,99% decrease in size!
+Thanks to this change, the size of the extension has shrunk from `436MB` to less than `3MB`.
+That's over a 99% decrease in size!

 Downloading the music files and including them into the project directory **is no longer needed** in order to install/use the extension.